How to Create Mock API Services with Postman

 var container = ContainerClient();

-ItemResponse<EmployeeModel> res = await container.ReadItemAsync<EmployeeModel>(Convert.ToString(emp.id), new PartitionKey(emp.Department));
+ItemResponse<EmployeeModel> res = await container.ReadItemAsync<EmployeeModel>(emp.id, new PartitionKey(partitionKey));

 //Get Existing Item